 Reason 2 – cultural transmission.
 Australia and New Zealand are arguably the only significant English-speaking countries to have officially opted for kilojoules over calories.
 That’s 30 million people supposedly saying “kilojoule”, versus 400 million saying “calorie”.
 As a result of almost every book, movie, TV show, podcast, webcast, song and article using “calories” rather than “kilojoules”, we do the same.

-Fun fact: this music video is the massive Chinese hit song “Kaluli”.
-Kaluli is performed by a group of young ladies who sing about their determination to avoid calories (“kaluli”).
+Scroll to the bottom of this page to watch the music video “Kaluli”.
+It is a massive hit from China, performed by an energetic group who sing and dance about their determination to avoid calories (“kaluli”).
 Tellingly, the Chinese word for food energy, derived from English, is “kaluli” rather than “kilojuli”.

 From this example of pop culture and many others, we can see that “calories” have seeped deeply into the world’s culture, whereas “kilojoules” have not.